 For this recipe, I started by frying cut-up bacon in a skillet.
 Then I browned a cut-up sirloin tip roast in the bacon fat.
 If you don’t usually brown the beef before cooking it, you should give it a try.
 Browning produces lots of flavors, and there is a science to support it.
 Called the Maillard reaction, browning meat releases flavor molecules.

 A French chemist (Maillard) studying amino acids discovered that browning meat creates a chemical reaction.
-This reaction, occurring when you brown meat, releases flavor molecules you can taste and smell.
+This reaction occurs when you brown meat and release flavor molecules you can taste and smell.
 This is the reason grilled meat smells so delicious.
 You do not get the same release of flavor molecules when you boil or simmer meat.
-By browning the beef and then simmering it, you get the flavor of browned meat and the tenderness of a long slow simmer.
+By browning the beef and then simmering it, you get the flavor of browned meat and the tenderness of a long, slow simmer.

 Add Vegetables to Irish Beef Stew